Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Conclusions

 \section{Conclusions}

 We have demonstrated that quantum annealers can be readily applicable in train rescheduling optimization in urban railway networks.
-In particular we have encoded rescheduling problems in a linear integer program, and solved these using a state-of-the-art solver (CPLEX), as well as on the QA based CQM hybrid (quantum classical) solver.
-While the CQM hybrid solver does not outperform classical solvers in general, we have found specific cases in which they were actually better.
-This supports the expectation that future quantum devices will be efficient in solving large scale-problems, and in our case, real-time railway dispatching problems on the national scale; even in the range that are beyond the scope of current exact models and heuristics.
+In particular, we have encoded rescheduling problems in a linear integer program and solved these using a state-of-the-art solver (CPLEX), as well as the QA based CQM hybrid (quantum-classical) solver.
+The results suggest that quantum computing and QA in particular, although an early-stage technology, are ready to tackle challenging railway rescheduling problems.
+While the CQM hybrid solver does not outperform classical solvers in general, we have found specific cases in which they were competitive.
+These results support the expectation that future quantum devices can become efficient in solving large-scale problems, like, in our case, real-time railway dispatching problems on the national scale, even in the range that is beyond the scope of current exact models and heuristics.

-While the quantum-based solvers would possibly return suboptimal solutions, these are still often better than the solutions obtained manually or based on smaller scale models.
-More importantly, all generated solutions were feasible.
-In each computation, the CQM hybrid solver always has taken some advantage of the QPU.
-Hence, we believe that such a little help from the QPU must have boosted the classical heuristics in the hybrid solver.
+While the quantum-based solvers possibly return suboptimal solutions, these are still feasible and often better than the solutions obtained manually or based on smaller-scale models.
+It is important to note that the CQM hybrid solver has always used the QPU in each computation.
+The actual assistance from the QPU may have boosted the classical heuristics in the hybrid solver.

-Recall that quantum annealer devices are subjects of many ongoing debates.
-Previous studies claimed that the quantum nature of their operation is limited~\citep{1401.7087v2}, while recent works argue that their operation relies more on the thermalization with a cold environment in place of actual quantum adiabatic evolution~\citep{Buffoni_2020}.
-They are often criticized for the small size of problems they can address and various classical solvers do outperform them on certain problems at the present state of the art.
-In spite of all these, our computational results demonstrate the readiness of hybrid (quantum classical) solvers to handle real-life railway problems.
-We believe that future investigations shall focus on hybrid approaches both for railway applications as well as more generally.